jbkerry/oligo/docs/tiled.rst

 .. code-block:: bash
     :caption: 50bp oligos across the region 10,150,000 to 10,200,000 on chromosome X of mm9, with adjacent oligos separated by a gap of 10bp, using BLAT to check off-target binding

-    $ python design.py Tiled --fish -f ~/mm9/Sequence/genome.fa -g mm9 -c X -r 10150000-10200000 -o 50 -t 60 --blat
+    $ python design.py Tiled --contig -f ~/mm9/Sequence/genome.fa -g mm9 -c X -r 10150000-10200000 -o 50 -t 60 --blat

 Specifics
 ---------

-.. _fish:
+.. _contig:

-**FISH** (:option:`--fish`)
+**Contiguous mode** (:option:`--contig`)
-    Running the pipeline in FISH mode no longer restricts oligo design to Capture-C specification and hence the oligos are designed independently of any restriction fragment or recognition sequence.
+    Running the pipeline in contiguous mode no longer restricts oligo design to Capture-C specification and hence the oligos are designed independently of any restriction fragment or recognition sequence.
 Instead, the user defines a :ref:`step size <step>` (:option:`-t`, :option:`--step_size`) to design oligos within close proximity to each other, across a specified region (:option:`-r`, :option:`--region`) or entire chromosome

 .. _enzyme:

 **Restriction enzyme** (:option:`-e`, :option:`--enzyme`)
-    The restriction enzyme being used in the Tiled Capture experiment (if not running in FISH mode).
+    The restriction enzyme being used in the Tiled Capture experiment (if not running in contiguous mode).
 This determines the recogition sequence used to define the fragment boundaries and hence the starts and ends of the oligos.
 The current version supports `DpnII` (GATC), `NlaIII` (CATG) and `HindIII` (AAGCTT).
     If this option is omitted, `DpnII` will be used by default.

 .. _step: